shalzz/ethereum-worker/README.md

 ## Helm Charts

-If you are looking to quickly deploy an Ethereum client with Argo tunnel setup we provide Helm Charts for deploying the Ethereum `geth` and `parity` clients to a Kubernetes clusters with Argo tunnel running as a side car model.
+If you are looking to quickly deploy an Ethereum client with Argo tunnels setup, we provide Helm Charts for deploying the Ethereum  clients `geth` and `parity` to a Kubernetes clusters with a Argo tunnel running as a side car model.

 See the `helm-chart` folder and chart specific `README.md` for more details.